CDRT/docs/bios/settings/thinkpad/intelligentsecurity.md

 <details><summary>Allow Lenovo Vantage to Override Setting Below</summary>

-Whether to allow Windows® service to prioritize the settings of Lenovo Vantage if Lenovo Vantage is installed.
+Whether to allow Windows® service to prioritize the settings of Lenovo Vantage, if Lenovo Vantage is installed.

  - [More information at Lenovo Support](https://support.lenovo.com/us/en/solutions/ht505081-lenovo-vantage-using-your-pc-just-got-easier)
  - [More information at Lenovo.com](https://www.lenovo.com/us/en/software/vantage)